 Cavalor Gastro Aid mainly consists of herbs that protect the stomach wall and help neutralise stomach acid.
 This in turn means that the stomach acid is much less likely to damage the stomach wall.
 Also, Cavalor Gastro Aid provides faster healing if the stomach wall has already been damaged.

-Yeast cultures: aid in feed absorption and the digestibility of feed materials.
+Yeast cultures (inactive): aid in feed absorption and the digestibility of feed materials.

 Gentiana Lutea: stimulates saliva production and neutralises stomach acid, meaning there is less chance of the stomach acid affecting the stomach wall.